-This Management's Discussion and Analysis has been prepared as at January 29, 2013, and contains certain "Forward-Looking Statements" within the meaning of the Canadian Securities laws.
+This Management's Discussion and Analysis has been prepared as at June 27, 2013, and contains certain "Forward-Looking Statements" within the meaning of the Canadian Securities laws.
 All statements, other than statements of historical fact, included herein, including, without limitation, statements regarding potential mineralization and reserves, exploration results and future plans and objectives of Victoria Gold Corp. (the "Company" or "Victoria") are forward-looking statements that involve various risks and uncertainties.
 There can be no assurance that such statements will prove to be accurate and actual results and future events could differ materially from those anticipated in such statements.

-The following management's discussion and analysis ("MD&A") of the operating results and financial position of the Company should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements and the notes thereto of the Company for the three and nine months ended November 30, 2012 and the audited consolidated financial statements and the notes thereto of the Company for the year ended February 29, 2012.
-These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and all amounts are expressed in Canadian dollars, unless otherwise stated.
+The following management's discussion and analysis ("MD&A") of the operating results and financial position of the Company should be read in conjunction with the accompanying audited consolidated financial statements and the notes thereto of the Company for the years ended February 28, 2013 and February 29, 2012.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and all amounts are expressed in Canadian dollars, unless otherwise stated.